open-cogsci/osdoc/content/pages/tutorials/beginner.md

   The gaze-cuing paradigm [(Friesen and Kingstone, 1998)][references] that you will implement in this tutorial.
 This example depicts a trial in the incongruent condition, because the smiley looks at the distractor ('X') and not at the target ('F').
 --%

 The experiment consists of a practice and an experimental phase.
-Visual feedback will be presented after every block of trials, and a sound will be played after every incorrect response.
+Visual feedback will be presented after every block of trials.
+A sound will be played after every incorrect response.

 ## Experimental design

 This design:

 - is *within-subject*, because all participants do all conditions
-- is *fully-crossed* (or full factorial), because all combinations of conditions occur
+- is *fully crossed* (or full-factorial), because all combinations of conditions occur
 - has three factors (or factors):
     - *gaze side* with two levels (left, right)
     - *target side* with two levels (left, right)